-The high noise emissions of circular saws severely burden users and neighbouring workplaces.
-Circular saws are used professionally at many workplaces in wood-working but also in metal-working and plastics-processing firms.
+The high noise emissions are a major source of noise exposure for workers working on circular saws and at neighbouring workplaces.
+Circular saws are used at many workplaces in wood processing companies, and also in companies in the metal and plastics processing industries.

-A new IFA LSA noise protection information leaflet for low-noise diamond stone-cutting saw blades has been published in 2015.
+The noise protection worksheet IFA-LSA 02-375 for low-noise diamond stone-cutting saw blades has been published in 2015 (in German).

 Schelle, F.; Janssen, M.; Maue, J.H.: Neuartige lärmgeminderte Sägeblätter für die Holzbearbeitung.
 DAGA 2016.
 42. Deutsche Jahrestagung für Akustik, 14-17 March 2016 in Aachen (conference paper) CD-ROM, pp. 1226-1228, published by: Becker, S. Gesellschaft für Akustik, Berlin 2016.
 ISBN: 978-3-939296-10-2